HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image181.png)

 **Data migration description**: It is recommended migrating the table data to a new sharding function table if there are tables which historically cite HASH (including HASH23) and AUTO sharding functions in the system.
 Table data migration can be performed manually or using the sharding plan online modification command provided by the management port.
-For details, please refer to *Manual for [Manager Command] Function of Distributed Transactional Database HotDB Server*.
+For details, please refer to [Management Command](management-command.md) document.

 ### Sharding function

 Sharding Function provides the route method and algorithm for horizontal splitting of tables.
 Currently, compute nodes support the following sharding function types: five advanced sharding types (ROUTE, RANGE, MATCH, SIMPLE_MOD, CRC32_MOD), and two auto sharding types (AUTO_MOD, AUTO_CRC32).
 Refer to the new chapters of sharding table for AUTO_MOD and AUTO_CRC32.

-**Function Entry**: Select [Configuration](#Configuration) -> "Sharding Function" on the Distributed Transactional Database Platform page.
+**Function Entry**: Select [Configuration](#configuration) -> "Sharding Function" on the Distributed Transactional Database Platform page.

 **Seven sharding types are described in detail as follows**: